nrfconnect/sdk-nrf/include/bluetooth/scan.rst

    This configuration is also used when you use an initialization structure with ``NULL`` pointers to scan parameters and connection parameters.

 Start scanning
-   When the initialization is completed, call the function :cpp:func:`bt_scan_start` to start scanning.
+   When the initialization is completed, call the function :c:func:`bt_scan_start` to start scanning.

    In simple mode, when you do not use the event handler, you can establish the connection when the scanner finds the device.

 Change parameters
-   To change parameters, call the function :cpp:func:`bt_scan_params_set`.
+   To change parameters, call the function :c:func:`bt_scan_params_set`.

 Stop scanning
    Scanning stops if the module established the connection automatically.
-   To manually stop scanning, call the function :cpp:func:`bt_scan_stop`.
+   To manually stop scanning, call the function :c:func:`bt_scan_stop`.

 Resume scanning
-   To resume scanning, call the function :cpp:func:`bt_scan_start`.
+   To resume scanning, call the function :c:func:`bt_scan_start`.

 .. _nrf_bt_scan_readme_filters: